elastic/eui/FAQ.md

 ## How do you handle Typescript, Sass and theming?

-EUI started as a JS and Sass library that outputs a separate CSS and JS bundle.
+EUI started as a JS and Sass library that outputs separate CSS and JS bundles.
 Over time we introduced TypeScript and started adding types, writing new components in TS, and migrating old components over.
-The goal is to actively convert everything over into a full TS system.
+The goal is to actively convert everything over into a full TS system while retaining our build targets of ES5+commonjs, ES5+ES Modules, and a consolidated bundle file.

 For styling we use Sass and generate a final CSS blob for the entire library, with some JSON theming files extracted from the Sass.
 You can find more information in [consuming EUI](wiki/consuming) and [theming](wiki/theming.md).